 First up, we have the Music Theory 101 course, which I already said is inexplicably tagged as optional.
 Next, we have the content split into two paths: Soloist and Chords.

 What I haven’t mentioned yet is that the intro video, which explains the two paths, encourages students to choose either path, stick to one, do both, or zig-zag between the two.

 Each path focuses on different skills, but the skills learned through each path complement each other.
 It seems odd to create two paths and encourage users to choose what they want to learn most rather than integrating all content into one longer, more sensible path.

 Undoubtedly, many users will choose one path, get to the end, and not go back to play through the other.
 Users who do will not be as well-rounded as they should be.

 Value for money

 On a monthly basis, beginners will get some value from the early content.
-But, despite having some good intermediate/advanced content, we can’t imagine users not outgrowing or becoming frustrated with the oversimplified nature of the app before reaching the advanced stage.
+But, despite having some good intermediate/advanced content, I can’t imagine users not outgrowing or becoming frustrated with the oversimplified nature of the app before reaching the advanced stage.

 Compared to other piano lesson platforms

 Simply Piano is one of the most popular piano learning apps right now, but, in my opinion, it’s far from being the best choice.
 Consider these alternatives.